cgallisa/cacorepo01/projects/README.md

 Folder containing projects that I developed.

-- DaC ...
-Data as Code
+## Content
+- README.md ... file containing a description of this folder.
+This text is displayed by GitHub UI as you navigate to this location.